-8 Conclusions and recommendations
+8. Conclusions and Recommendations

-The present report is rooted in the public health framework of violence prevention that the World Health Organization has laid out in the 'World Report on Violence and Health' (Krug, Mercy, Dahlberg, & Zwi, 2002) and the 'Plan of Action for the Global Campaign for Violence Prevention for the period 2012-2020', and which also guides the framework of the United Nations "World Report on Violence Against Children" (Pinheiro, 2006).
+he present report is rooted in the public health framework of violence prevention that the World Health Organization has laid out in the 'World Report on Violence and Health' (Krug, Mercy, Dahlberg, & Zwi, 2002) and the 'Plan of Action for the Global Campaign for Violence Prevention for the period 2012-2020', and which also guides the framework of the United Nations "World Report on Violence Against Children" (Pinheiro, 2006).
 Amongst others, these documents outline principles that can help national and local governments to develop a more effective and coherent policy for addressing interpersonal violence.
-Core principles of this approach include ...